EmilRamsvik/Digital-Garden/docs/Books/Book Reviews/The Job Closer.md

 - *Use your cover letter to tell readers what your resume means to them.
 Interpret it for them, as you would your findings from a project*

-- *They need a nickname because of their sheer predictability and the fact that 60 percent of interview decisions are made by the time an interviewer has asked them, according to a 2015 study of 691 interviews by Frieder, Van Iddekinge, and Raymark.*  Note:
+- *They need a nickname because of their sheer predictability and the fact that 60 percent of interview decisions are made by the time an interviewer has asked them, according to a 2015 study of 691 interviews by Frieder, Van Iddekinge, and Raymark.*  Note: Which nickname?
+TMAY most likely.

 - *So, 5 percent of interviewers will make decisions on candidates within the first minute, based on their first impression.*